 Bringing Nepali and international experts to help understand and find the best ways to help individuals cope or recover from the mental and emotional injuries of slavery.

-In each local government area, training officials, teachers, and law enforcement to implement relevant services and laws for addressing bonded labour.
+In each local government area, working with officials, teachers, and law enforcement to implement relevant services and laws for addressing bonded labour.
 Supporting advocacy by the freedom groups and NGOs so that the families’ rights to identity and to government services are achieved.